srvrco/getssl/README.md

 ### **Installing Source Packages**

-To install the source package with the rpm package manager for RedHat, CentOS, or Oracle Linux distributions:
+To install the source package with the rpm package manager for RedHat, CentOS, SuSe, Oracle Linux, or AWS Linux distributions:
 ```sh
 rpm -i getssl-2.47-1.src.rpm
 ```
-*(Note: rpm installs the source code files in /root/rpmbuild/ as top directory for RedHat and CentOS platforms.
+*(Note: rpm installs the source code files in /root/rpmbuild/ as top directory for RedHat, CentOS, Oracle Linux, and AWS Linux platforms.
 SuSe platforms install the source code files in /usr/src/packages/)*

 To install the source package with the Debbuild package tool for Debian or Ubuntu Linux distributions:
 ```sh